Engineering-Research-and-Development/true-connector/README.md

 docker-compose down -v
 ```

-There is also short video, that shows how to use TRUEConnector.
+There is also short video, that shows how to use TRUE Connector.
 Files are located in [tutorial](doc/tutorial) folder.

 At this point, you should be able to use TRUE Connector and send messages.
 How to send messages, check following link [Send multipart form request](#exchangedata):

 ### Component overview <a name="componentoverview"></a>

-TRUEConnector is build using Java11, and use following libraries:
+TRUE Connector is build using Java11, and use following libraries:

 | Component | Version |
 | --- | --- |